 Higher education is covered by the Equality Act 2010, which protects individuals from discrimination on the basis of the following protected characteristics: age; disability; gender reassignment; pregnancy and maternity; race; religion or belief; sex; sexual orientation.
 Detail the adjustments you have considered to ensure this module anticipates the needs of students with any of these characteristics.
 All staff teaching on the module will ensure all training related to equality and diversity is up to date.

 Teaching spaces are selected to ensure all students can access them easily and safely.
-Provision of information via the conservatoires VLE (SPACE) and other digital tools will be provided to be accessible to all students and will be checked using available tools.
+Provision of information via the conservatoires VLE (SPACE) and other digital tools will be provided to be accessible to all students.
 Regular formal and informal meetings with students will ensure that any individual needs are considered.

-The blended delivery approach to learning and teaching will also give students the ability to review module materials in their own time and at their own pace.
-The assessment methods are broad in scope and will allow students the opportunity to submit portfolios and other forms of non-written work or submit video or audio evidence in lieu of an oral exam.
+The blended delivery approach to learning and teaching will give students the ability to review module materials in their own time and at their own pace.
+The assessment methods are broad in scope and will allow students the opportunity to deliver submissions in a variety of formats.